PaulB-H/calculator/readme.md

 I could have changed the input type to text for "easier" decimal handling, but it would have been a lot more working writing the pattern checking for the field.
 <br>
-Also, type number prevents multiple prefexed 000 which stops 0-prefexed octal literal error from crashing eval() func ["0"-prefixed octal literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Deprecated_octal)
+Also, type number prevents multiple prefixed 000 which stops 0-prefixed octal literal error from crashing eval() func ["0"-prefixed octal literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Deprecated_octal)